krea-ai/open-prompts/README.md

 1. **Prompts API**.
 We released a (experimental) REST-based API that you can query to find and paginate through prompts—and its generations.

 1. **CSV dataset**.
 This is a large CSV file that contains more than 10 million generations extracted from the Stability AI Discord during the beta testing of Stable Diffusion v1.3.
+    1. **For now, this dataset only includes URLs that are served from the official Discord CDN**.
+If you want to download compressed images in `webp` format, use the Prompts API where the data has been parsed and stored in our internal servers.

 1. **This repository**.
 This repository contains a small but structured set of data that we created for the category section of [krea.ai](https://www.krea.ai).
 Anyone can <a href="#contributing">contribute</a>.